hpssjellis/my-tech-opinions/tech-nov-2025.md

     * **Solution: Empower the Contributors.**
         * Officially recognize **Ambassador/MVP programs**.
         * Actively **curate and promote** community projects that showcase alternative and redundant solutions.
-    * **Structured Problem Solving (Contests):** Initiate **Community Challenge Contests** where the company publishes a list of 5-10 *officially recognized pain points* (e.g., "Best method for stable power on Uno Q + Camera").
+    * **Structured Problem Solving (Contests):** Initiate **Community Challenge Contests** where the company publishes a list of 5-50 *officially recognized pain points* (e.g., "Best method for inexpensive solar power running tinyML or edgeAI with Camera").
 Offer prizes like free hardware, significant social promotion, or cash rewards for the most robust, community-first solutions.
 This directs the collective energy of the community toward solving the company's biggest friction issues.

 ---